luigisaetta/llamaindex_oracle/README.md

 ## Limited Availability
 OCI GenAI and Oracle Vector DB are new features both in **Limited Availability**.
 Customers can easily enter in the LA programs.
-To test these functionalities you nee to enrol in the LA programs and install the proper versions of software libreraies.
+To test these functionalities you need to enrol in the LA programs and install the proper versions of software libreraies.
 Code and functionalities can change, as a result of the feedbacks from customers.

 ## Release used for the demo (WIP)